DcmanProductions/Chase-CLI-Parser/README.md

 ## Conclusion

-The Chase CLI Parser library simplifies the process of parsing command-line arguments in your .NET application.
+The clip.net library simplifies the process of parsing command-line arguments in your .NET application.
 By defining and parsing options using the `OptionsManager` and `OptionsParser`, you can easily handle command-line arguments and build more user-friendly command-line interfaces for your applications.